sabyrzhan/sre-notes/README.md

+> ARCHIVED.
+See [learning-progress](sabyrzhan/learning-progress) for SRE and other notes.

 # 📝 🤓 👨‍💻 Java developer's SRE notes
 ## SLI, SLO, SLA
 - SLI (Service Layer Indicator) - defined quantitative measure of some